 Dress up the front door.
-Your homes front entry is the focal point of its curb appeal.
-Painting your front door can definitely add brightness and revive the look of your front porch.
-Make a statement by picking a bold color that stands out.
-Make sure to properly prep all surfaces before painting to ensure great results that will last for years to come.
-Clean off any dirty spots around the door knob, and use metal polish on the door fixtures – or install new fixtures.
-Most exterior paint will cost you approximately $30 a gallon.
-Add some extra charm by hanging a fresh wreath each season, this allows you to change the look of your front entryway as often as you like;
+Your homes front entry is what guests will notice first regarding your curb appeal.
+Painting your front door can definitely add brightness and spruce up the look of your front porch.
+Picking a bold color that stands out will make a statement, no doubt.
+Make sure to properly prepare all surfaces before painting to make your paint job last as long as possible.
+Clean off any dirty spots on the door and install new hardware fixtures.
+Most exterior paint will cost you approximately $20-$30 a gallon.
+Add extra charm by hanging a new wreath each season, this allows you to change the look of your front entryway as often as you’d like.

 Install flower boxes.
-If the front of your home could use a splash of color, try adding flower boxes.
+Adding flower boxes to your windows will add a splash of vibrant color to your home.
 Install them below the windows or on the front porch railings.
 Pick colorful flowers that go with the color scheme of your front door and shutters.
 Window boxes are relatively inexpensive and can make a fun afternoon DIY project.
-Just remember to maintain the flowers in order to actually add curb appeal.
-If you would rather not hang flower boxes, consider adding some container gardens in pots and placing them on your front steps or porch.
+Just remember to take good care of the flowers in order to keep your curb appeal looking fresh.
+If you would rather not hang flower boxes, consider adding some plants or flowers in pots and placing them on the steps or by the front door.

 Potted plants.
-Adding a couple of well-placed flower pots to your front porch will make for a cheery entrance.
-A bright hydrangea on each side of the door or a few potted plants on your front step will add brightness and life to your front porch.
+Adding a couple of flower pots to your front porch will make for a feel-good entrance.
+A bright hydrangea on each side of the door or a few potted plants on your front steps will add brightness and life to your front porch.
 You can even place hanging baskets on your front porch to really boost the appeal.
-This simple addition will offer a welcoming aesthetic, as well as add eye-catching color and appeal to any front porch.
+This simple addition will offer a welcoming feeling, as well as add eye-catching color.

 Manicure the lawn.
-Tending to your front lawn is a do-it-yourself task that can add instant curb appeal to your home.
-For starters, cut the grass regularly and conquer those weeds.
-For a professional look, its always a great idea to edge your lawn around the driveway and walkways.
-If you need to green your lawn in a hurry for an open house or for showings to potential buyers, you can spray your lawn with an environmentally-friendly green lawn spray paint that’s especially formulated for grass.
-Don’t forget to trim the trees and bushes while you’re at it.
+Caring for your front lawn is a do-it-yourself task that can add instant curb appeal to your home.
+Cut the grass regularly and remove any weeds that may make your yard look messy.
+It is always a great idea to edge your lawn around the driveway and walkways to keep your yard looking pristine.
+If you need to revive the green in your lawn in a hurry for an open house or for showings to potential buyers, you can spray your lawn with a green lawn spray paint that’s especially formulated for grass.
+You must not forget to trim the trees and bushes while you’re at it.

 Light up the exterior.
-Adding lighting to the outside of your home is easier than ever with LED options that run off of solar power, you don’t need to spend time or money digging trenches and hooking up wires.
+Adding lighting to the outside of your home is a good way to accentuate your lawn, landscaping, pool or garden.
 Light up your front porch by hanging string lights from the top, illuminate your walkway or flower beds with post lights, or replace your front porch light fixtures.
 Adding light to the exterior of your home not only adds curb appeal, but it makes the walkways safer for your family and guests.

-Adding pizzazz to the front of your home is an easy, low-cost way to up your home’s curb appeal.
-Little additions make a big impact in improving curb appeal, which is an essential step in selling a house.
+Adding pizzazz to the front of your home is an easy, low-cost way to spruce up your home’s curb appeal.
+Little additions make a big impact in improving curb appeal, which is an essential step in getting your home sold.
 If you’re thinking of selling your house, take the time to evaluate how it looks from the street.
 If needed, use this guide to get your home’s exterior into its best possible shape.
-You will be glad you invested the time and energy into maintaining good curb appeal when buyers start coming to your front door.
+You will be glad you invested the time and energy into maintaining good curb appeal when buyers start arriving at your open house.